Brendan-Geoghegan/lap2_project_frontend/README.md

 ## Wins & Challenges
 ### Wins
 - We were able to create the app as per the design brief, and mostly in line with our initial planning
+- Hash changes
+- Minimal modifications were required once the data model was set

 ### Challenges
+- Using the location hash
+- Implementing fetch requests into the backend
+- Testing the data model

 ## Future features
+- Improve password validation
+- Display graphs for habit data
+- Paywall to unlock certain features